(S)-scoulerine 9-O-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and (S)-scoulerine, whereas its two products are S-adenosylhomocysteine and (S)-tetrahydrocolumbamine.
+This is a methylation reaction in which the benzylisoquinoline alkaloid, (S)-scoulerine, is converted to (S)-isocorypalmine.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which becomes S-adenosyl-L-homocysteine (SAH).
+The enzyme was characterised from Berberis wilsoniae.

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:(S)-scoulerine 9-O-methyltransferase.
-This enzyme participates in alkaloid biosynthesis i.
+It is part of the alkaloid biosynthesis pathway.